-Supporting information (Guittar_etal_201Jan15_SupportingInformation.docx).
+Supporting information (Guittar_etal_2016April_SupportingInformation.docx).

-Rmd/R Scripts: (1) TraitAnalysis_2016Jan15.Rmd: The main R markdown script used to produce the tables and figures in this study.
+Rmd/R Scripts: TraitAnalysis_2016April.Rmd: The R markdown document used to process the data and generate the tables and figures in this study.
 The file will not run without the raw data (not yet included).
-(2) bayesian_immigration_estimates.R: used to generate parameter estimates; (3) neutral_simulation.R: the null model; (4) custom_functions.R.
+It sources code from seven other scripts (Guittar_etal_Rscripts.zip)..

 traitdataTable.csv: a list of species found in this study and their accompanying trait data.